Project Profile

 The DAC Legacy

-Sachse Construction was hired as the construction manager to renovate the historic Detroit Athletic Club landmark and construct a vertical addition, which began in the fourth quarter of 2013.
+Sachse Construction was hired as the construction manager to renovate the historic Detroit Athletic Club and construct a vertical addition, which began in the fourth quarter of 2013.
 The scope of work was a part of the club’s master plan to enhance the DAC experience by blending the renowned traditional amenities with modern, upscale gathering spaces with renovations to the first and fourth floors, and the addition of a seventh floor.

-Sachse Construction completed the third phase of construction in September of 2015.
+Sachse Construction completed the third phase of construction in September 2015.
 The final phase consisted of adding a new seventh-floor rooftop to the building, which includes the “Last Word,” a cigar lounge, and the “Stadium Club” overlooking Comerica Park.
 The new seventh floor also includes two state-of-the-art meeting rooms, a full kitchen, and a wraparound terrace with stone pavers and glass railing.
-These additions, along with the renovations to the lobby, the new Madison Café and pro shop, North Pavilion, and Randolph entrance, and glass vestibule will continue to enhance the DAC experience for the next 100 years.
+These additions, along with the renovations to the lobby, the new Madison Café and pro shop, North Pavilion, and Randolph entrance, and glass vestibule, will continue to enhance the DAC experience for the next 100 years.